+At RAND, her focus is on policy issues in national security, science and technology.
 Her policy interests lie generally at the intersections of humans, information technology, and physical systems.
-She is fascinated by issues that touch on cyber security and safety for critical remotely-controlled systems (such as spacecraft, UAVs, submarines, automobiles, and power plants), privacy in an age of ubiquitous communication, and strategies for deterring the weaponization of outer space and cyberspace.
-As a woman in the tech industry for 35 years, she also enjoys researching issues of diversity and innovation in industry and in education and how the information age is shaping both.
+She is fascinated by issues that touch on cyber security and safety for autonomous systems, privacy in an age of ubiquitous communication, and strategies for deterring the weaponization of outer space and cyberspace while maintaining readiness to defend both.
+As a woman in the tech industry for 40 years, she also enjoys researching issues of diversity and innovation and how the information age is shaping both.

 Bonnie Triezenberg, Jason Ward, Jonathan Cham, Devon Hill, Sean Robson, Jeff Fourman, The Composition and Employment of Software Personnel in the U.S. Department of Defense, RAND Corporation (RR-A520-1), 2020

 Bonnie Triezenberg, Krista Langeland, Bryce Downing, Space Competition and the Dynamics of Conflict, RAND Corporation (RR-A751-1), 2021 (forthcoming)